YXZhou61/udacity-deploy-ml-model-to-cloud/model_card_template.md

 The model was evaluated using precision, recall and fbeta.
 The value is 0.0644, 1.0, and 0.1210.

 ## Ethical Considerations
+All predictions are based entirely on data, please do not involve any personal judgement based on ethnicity, race, sex, etc.

 ## Caveats and Recommendations
+Given sex classes are binary (Male/Female).
+Further work needed to evaluate across a spectrum of genders.